fpelliccioni/fpelliccioni.github.io/_posts/2014-05-20-writing-min-function-part1.markdown

 But the relation concept is too weak, we need a stronger concept: Ordering.

-*"What is an ordering?
+*“What is an ordering?
 What do mathematicians call ordering?*

 *The only absolute rule for ordering is the requirement of **transitivity**[[5]](#Ref5).*
 *A relation is transitive if, whenever it holds between a and b, and between b and c, it holds between a and c.*
-*A transitive relation is the most basic notion of ordering, but it is still too weak for our needs."*
+*A transitive relation is the most basic notion of ordering, but it is still too weak for our needs.”*

 Let's review what kinds of Ordering Relations exist:

 Partial Ordering: A Partial Ordering is an ordering relation in which not every pair of elements need to be related.
 Examples:
-*"The canonical example of Partial Ordering is the Subset Relation"* Subset are ordered, one subset could be a Subset of another subset, for example, the subset {2, 4} Is a Subset Of the subset {1, 2, 3, 4}.
+*“The canonical example of Partial Ordering is the Subset Relation”* Subset are ordered, one subset could be a Subset of another subset, for example, the subset {2, 4} Is a Subset Of the subset {1, 2, 3, 4}.
 But it also happens that there are subsets which you could said nothing about, for example, given {2, 4} and {3, 5}.
 Which one is greater?
 Which one includes the other?